12:30–2 PM

 Panel: Artists on the Erie Canal

-This discussion features artists Judit German-Heins, Alon Koppell, and Clara Riedlinger alongside Angelyn Chandler and Natalie Stetson from the Erie Canal Museum and the New York State Canal Corporation’s artist residency program, which supports research and artistic engagement along the historic waterway.
+This discussion features the New York State Canal Corporation’s residency program artists Judit German-Heins, Alon Koppel, and Clara Riedlinger alongside Angelyn Chandler from the New York State Canal Corporation and Natalie Stetson from the Erie Canal Museum who co-sponsor the Erie Canal Artists-in-Residence program.
 Since 2023, participating artists have explored the Canal’s layered terrains—including its ecosystems and communities, as well as the traces of labor, belief, and transformation that continue to influence its course.
+Working in photography, the artists have reinterpreted the Canal as both a physical and symbolic site.
+This conversation reflects on how artistic inquiry can deepen our understanding of place and inspire new perspectives on the future of the Canal corridor.

 2–4 PM